Upplication/landing/README.md

 --------
 `grunt deploy`

-If you are going to upload the project to a folder different than root (/), you can use a parameter called `path` with the destination root path.
-Example `grunt deploy --path="http://upplication.com/new"` to make the static files points to the proper path.
+If you are going to upload the project to a folder different than root (/), you can use a parameter called `config.base_path` with the destination root path.
+Example `grunt deploy --config.base_path=/new` to make the static files points to the proper path.

 Builds the project:
 Optimization for distribution.